vatpac-technology/sops/docs/enroute/Melbourne Centre/BLA.md

     :material-information-outline: Non-standard positions may only be used in accordance with [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}.
     Approval must be sought from the **bolded parent position** prior to opening a Non-Standard Position, unless [NOTAMs](https://vatpac.org/publications/notam){target=new} indicate otherwise (eg, for events).

-### CPDLC
-The Primary Communication Method for BLA is Voice.

-[CPDLC](../../../client/cpdlc) may be used in lieu when applicable.

-The CPDLC Station Code is `YBLA`.

-!!! tip
-    Even though BLA's Primary Communication Method is Voice, CPDLC may be used for Overfliers.

 ## Airspace